usmanovs/Salesforce-Interview-Handbook/questions/admin-questions.md

 [[↑] Back to top](#salesforce-admin-questions)

 ### What is a validation rule?
-A validation rule in salesforce is to apply a rule on certain field(s) of the objects to make sure that the data entered for the field is a valid data.
-For example: A user can create a validation rule on "email id" field where if the user does not use a valid format "abc@xyz.com", the entry will not be accepted and the user will receive an error message or a notification.
+A validation rule ensures that data being entered into a field meets company's requirements.
+For example: A user can create a validation rule on "email id" field where if the user does not use a valid format "abc@xyz.com", the entry will not be accepted and the user will receive an error message.
 Validation rule can be applied only on fields of an object.

 <img src="/assets/Validation rules.png">